nebfield/snpQT/docs/user-guide/background.md

 `snpQT`  provides the options to:

-- use default mode which includes running all workflows (as seen in Figure above)
+- use default mode which includes running all workflows (as seen in the Figure above)

 - run alternative paths using different compatible combinations of workflows (examples shown in the upper right corner in the figure above and in the zoomed figure below).